-Medical device manufacturers are responsible for making sure that their devices – devices that are implanted directly into the human body – are safe.
+Medical device manufacturers are responsible for making sure their devices – devices implanted directly into the human body – are safe.
 When these companies fail to live up to that responsibility, it’s important to have an attorney experienced with medical device litigation on your side.

 When a medical device is implanted in a patient’s body, even a minor issue can become life threatening.
-Manufacturers of devices such as hip implants, breast implants, and other items have a responsibility to protect consumers from harm.
+Manufacturers of these devices have a responsibility to protect consumers from harm.
 When a patient faces injury or even death due to a defective device, the manufacturer may be responsible for compensating them or their loved ones.

-We are currently accepting defective medical device lawsuits for:
+We are currently accepting new clients for defective medical device lawsuits for: